Previous Chapter: The Ransom

 For while we were living in the flesh, our sinful passions, aroused by the law, were at work in our members to bear fruit for death.

 In this manner, where there is a consequence of death, death has power over us.
 However, where there is no consequence of death, death has no power over us.
-Since all things lead to grace, the desire of our flesh to rebel becomes nullified and void through grace.
-Naturally then, the words of the gospel are such that we may be led from our flesh in every way.
+Since all things lead to grace, the desire of our flesh to rebel becomes nullified and void through humility and grace.
+Naturally then, the words of the gospel are such that we may be led from our flesh and towards things of the spirit instead.

 But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code but in the new life of the spirit.